Andrés Useche: Career

-In 2008, in support of Sen. Barack Obama's presidential campaign, Useche volunteered, sang and spoke at rallies and wrote, performed and co-directed in the viral video "Si Se Puede Cambiar", a Spanish language music video also directed by Eric Byler and Warren Fu, which debuted on YouTube on February 22, from the group United For Obama.
-On April 8, 2008, "Si Se Puede Cambiar" was chosen by YouTube to represent Obama in the first ever "Trendsetter Tuesday".
-The video was featured on the main page of the site along with videos about the other remaining US presidential candidates.
-"Si Se Puede Cambiar" quickly reached over 400,000 views and maintained a rating of 4/5 stars, beating the scores for the Hillary Clinton and John McCain videos.
-The video had been watched in 193 countries.
-Versions of the video with subtitles in German, French, Chinese, Vietnamese, Korean and Arabic have also been released.
-Subsequently, Andres directed another music video, this time singing in English, to support Barack Obama during the general elections.
-With United for Obama, he collaborated on several other voter-outreach videos aimed at different minorities.
+In 2008, in support of Sen. Barack Obama's presidential campaign, Useche volunteered, sang and spoke at rallies and wrote, performed and co-directed in the viral video "Si Se Puede Cambiar", a Spanish language music video also co-directed by Eric Byler and Warren Fu, which debuted on YouTube on February 22, from the group United For Obama.
+On April 8, 2008, "Si Se Puede Cambiar" was chosen by YouTube to represent Obama in the first-ever "Trendsetter Tuesday".